On the Graph Theory of Majority Illusions: Theoretical Results and Computational Experiments: Illusions in Arbitrary Networks

 A graph is called weak majority $2$-colorable if there exists a weak majority $2$-coloring of it.
 Given a colored graph, we call \emph{monochromatic} the edges between nodes of the same color, and \emph{dichromatic} the ones between nodes of different colors.

-\begin{remark} The main result involving majority colorings is credited to \cite{Lovasz1966} in the literature \cite{Anholcer2020, Bosek2019}: every graph is weak majority $2$-colorable.
+The main result involving majority colorings is credited to \cite{Lovász1966} in the literature \cite{Anholcer2020,Bosek2019}: every graph is weak majority $2$-colorable\footnote{In a parallel line of research in combinatorics, majority colorings are called \emph{unfriendly partitions} \cite{Aharoni1990}, and shown to exist on all finite graphs \cite{Aharoni1990, Bernardi1987} but not on all infinite graphs \cite{Shelah1990}.}.
 The proof strategy for this result is commonly described as easy and relying on a simple `color swapping mechanism' that can only reduce the total number of monochromatic edges in the network.
-However, \cite{Lovasz1966} itself focuses on multigraphs and is of a much wider scope.
-Therefore, to make the paper self-contained, we provide both a proof of the general result in Appendix \ref{app:proof-lovasz} and below a proof of the related lemma, crucial to our main result, Theorem \ref{thm:maj-weak-maj}. \end{remark}
+However, \cite{Lovász1966} itself focuses on multigraphs and is of a much wider scope.
+Therefore, to make the paper self-contained, we provide both a proof of the general result in Appendix \ref{app:proof-lovasz} and below the proof of a related lemma, Lemma \ref{lem:min-monochromatic}, which will be crucial to our main result, Theorem \ref{thm:maj-weak-maj}.

 \begin{lemma} Let $G=\langle V, E\rangle$ be a graph, and let $c$ be a $2$-coloring of $G$ that minimizes the number of monochromatic edges.
 Then, $c$ is a weak majority $2$-coloring of $G$. \end{lemma} \begin{proof} Let $E_{M}$ be the set of monochromatic edges and $E_{D} = E\backslash E_{M}$ the set of dichromatic edges in graph $G$ colored by $c$.
-Assume for contradiction that there is a node $i\in V$ that is an endpoint of strictly more monochomatic edges (we write $E_{M_i}$ for the set of such edges) than dichromatic edges ($E_{D_i}$): $|E_{M_i}|>|E_{D_i}|$.
+Assume for contradiction that there is a node $i\in V$ that is an endpoint of strictly more monochromatic edges (we write $E_{M_i}$ for the set of such edges) than dichromatic edges ($E_{D_i}$): $|E_{M_i}|>|E_{D_i}|$.
 Consider now a second $2$-coloring $c'$ of $G$ that only differs from $c$ with respect to $i$'s color, i.e., $c'$ assigns the same color as $c$ did to all nodes except for $i$: $c_i\neq c'_i$.
 Let us write $E'_M$ for the new set of monochromatic edges, and $E'_{M_i}$ and $E'_{D_i}$ for the new sets of monochromatic and dichromatic edges from $i$.
 Given that $|E'_{M_i}|=|E_{D_i}|$ and $|E'_{D_i}|=|E_{M_i}|$, we now have $|E'_{D_i}|>|E'_{M_i}|$ and $|E_{M_i}|>|E'_{M_i}|$.
 Given that no other edge of the graph is affected by this change, the total number of monochromatic edges is smaller with coloring $c'$ than it was with $c$: $|E_M|>|E'_M|$.
 But since we started by assuming that $c$ was such that $|E_M|$ was minimal, this is a contradiction. \end{proof}

-We now use the existence of such a majority coloring to prove the following general result: